Approximately 282 students graduated with a degree in General Agriculture from 9 degree programs available in Texas.

 Depending on your school aid, your General Agriculture degree could cost anywhere from $20,234 to $276,808 in Texas.

-general agriculture graduates earn a starting salary of about $36,161 and a mid-career salary of around $62,142.
+General Agriculture graduates earn a starting salary of about $36,161 and a mid-career salary of around $62,142.
 Read on to see which colleges provide the very best opportunities for General Agriculture graduates.

-The subsequent listings showcase the top colleges and universities in Texas to get a general agriculture degree.
+The subsequent listings showcase the top colleges and universities in Texas to get a General Agriculture degree.
 To come up with this ranking, we use just the colleges and universities in the state that offer Agriculture and rank for quality.
 See the full ranking methodology here.

 It's hard to beat Sam Houston State University if you want to pursue General Agriculture as a major.
-In addition to its bachelor's programs, Sam Houston State University offers graduate degrees in Agriculture.
+After graduation, agriculture students usually earn about $36,908 in the first five years of their career.
 Huntsville, Texas presents a charming small-town setting for young people to learn in.

 Texas A&M University - Commerce is among your best bets if you want to study General Agriculture.
 Texas A&M University - Commerce offers graduate degrees in agriculture for those interested in an advanced degree.
 This is a wonderful option for students who favor the charms of a quaint college town.

 This school is known for the success of military students and is ranked 177 best in the country for veterans.
 You shouldn't be concerned about affording Texas A&M University - Commerce; 73.0% of their students receive some form of financial aid.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Check out Texas A&M University - Commerce's scorecard.